acttos/acttos.github.io/_posts/2016-07-18-what-are-markdown-documents.md

 ---
 layout: post
-title:  "What are Markdown Documents?"
+title:  "What are Markdown Documents ?"
 date:   2016-07-18 18:17:31 +0800
 categories: Markdown
 ---